indicatorInvesting and Saving

 If your goal is short-term, it may not be prudent to invest in the stock market whereas a long-term goal will allow for more time for you to withstand fluctuations in the market value of your portfolio.

-Lastly, how much are you willing to lose?
-Investing in the market comes with risk and risk leads to inevitable losses.
-If you lost half of your money tomorrow would you remain invested for your long-term goals or do you think you would consider exiting the market entirely?
+Lastly, how much discomfort are you willing to handle?
+Investing in the market requires a partnership with risk and that means inevitable set-backs.
+If you lost half of your money tomorrow would you trust your long-term plan and remain invested or do you think you would consider exiting the market entirely?
 These kinds of questions can help you to evaluate your risk tolerance.

 2. Your behavioural biases with investing

-One thing new and seasoned investors alike may not account for are behavioural biases, and there are many that can surface when attempting to manage a portfolio.
+One thing new and seasoned investors alike may not account for is how our natural human instincts and emotions can get in the way of our investing success.
+These are formally called behavioural biases, which are built-in shortcuts our minds use to navigate the world.
 To be successful, investors have to stay invested throughout inevitable market turmoil and understand which behaviours lead to, and detract from, successful investing.
 The ability to avoid market timing, speculation, and performance or (trend) chasing in decision-making can be hard, even for experienced investors.

 How to check your biases

 One way to check your biases in investing is to keep a journal.
 It doesn’t have to be a diary entry, but a simple log of your initial investment thesis can be interesting to reflect on at the end of your time horizon.
 If you ended up losing money on an investment decision, you can look back to the journal to see where your thesis went wrong.
-This strategy helps to combat common biases like overconfidence and herd mentality, but also to teach you valuable investment lessons that you can apply to future trading.
+If the investment ends up being a success, you can reflect to see if it was for the reasons that you thought.
+This strategy helps balance out our natural human tendency to overestimate our abilities, which can lead to increased risk taking.
+It can also teach you valuable investment lessons that you can apply to future trading.

 3. Keep your eye on fees